-Landing pages are quintessential but many marketers are putting it above everything else in a sales funnel.
-Which is why most of the time, you’ll end up getting below to average results for all your campaigns.
+Landing pages are quintessential but many marketers are putting them above everything else in a sales funnel.
+This is why most of the time, you’ll end up getting below to average results for all your campaigns.

 You might check your landing pages to rectify the problem, however, you need to change your perspective.
 A prospect will first see your offer, not your landing page.

 The first stage is content and this is where you first generate awareness for your product.

 Content, the attention-driving element of the sales funnel is the real first stage.